codepreplabs/hibernateTutorials/README.md

-# hibernate3.6tutorials
+# hibernate5.4.Xtutorials
-contains hibernate 3.6 examples using MySQL database
+contains hibernate 5.4.22 examples using MySQL database

-Coded using Java 1.8 and MySQL 5.5 with Eclipse Luna
+Coded using Java 1.8 and MySQL 8.0.16